That front page? That's me.

 Once a cycle starts, it will flow unbroken at the same time each week until all 16 weeks are complete.
 Recordings will be available if you can’t make it, but I highly recommend you create space for that hour to be on live whenever possible.
 The live element of any coaching circle is too good to miss.

-Individual: $500 for a single 2-hour discovery call and email support, or $2000 for a single "month" series.
+Individual: $500 for a single 2-hour discovery call (or commit to a series).

-While this does tend to build into a revisions intensive, it doesn’t have to (and I’ll only have room to support new folks at that level every few months).
-I’m always looking for the minimum levels of support that will get you maximum levels of access to your content.
+While this does tend to build into a revisions intensive, it doesn’t have to (and I’ll only have room to support new folks at that level every so often).
+I’m always looking for the baseline levels of support that will get you maximum levels of access to your content, and sometimes, one call really is all we need to unlock your work.

 Bottom line: I want to hang out with you, and if 1:1 doesn’t work for us both, a group setting may be the answer.